You Have A Fever And A Dry Cough. Now What?

 The second thing to know is that coronavirus testing is still limited at this point.
 Unless you're really sick, you've had contact with someone known to have COVID-19, or you've recently traveled to an area where there's a known outbreak, you may not be able to get tested to find out whether what you have is coronavirus or something else.

+When she woke up Sunday morning with a dry cough and congestion, that's exactly what LoMaglio did.
+But her doctor just said, call the CDC.
+After waiting four-and-a-half hours to speak to a live person at the CDC hotline, she was told, call your doctor.

+"I told her, I said, I feel like I'm in Groundhog Day," LoMaglio says with a wry laugh.
+She's now waiting for a call back from the D.C.
+Department of Health to see if she qualifies for a COVID-19 test.
+In the meantime, her symptoms have now resolved, and she thinks she may have just been experiencing seasonal allergies.
+But she's isolating herself as best she can for now, just to be safe.

-That's all the more reason to avoid going to your doctor's office or a hospital to try to get tested for coronavirus if you don't have severe symptoms like shortness of breath.
+And that's exactly what public health officials are advising people with mild or moderate symptoms to do: Avoid going to your doctor's office or a hospital to try to get tested for coronavirus if you don't have severe symptoms like shortness of breath.

 Instead: Stay home.
 Stay home.
 Stay home, already.
 It might be boring advice, but it's critical to stopping the spread of whatever you have.
 And you don't need to wait for a COVID-19 test or a doctor's instructions to do it.